safetyAI/ChatSafetyAI/README.md

 - image passed to every call
 - search engine for chats?

+### 10-18-24
+- C3 and D3 JS libraries now local (attempt to fix MIME type issues for Atkins)
+- favicon attempt (turns out it works locally but not on shinyapps.io)

 ### 09-16-24
 - fixed vertical space avatar badge mobile
 - fixed budget bars in avatar modal (demo)